 Deliverable 3a: Upload example(s) of how antibiotic utilization information is reported to prescribers.
 Examples could include: antibiotic utilization reports, screenshots of antibiotic use dashboards, de-identified examples of report cards or e-mails sent to individual prescribers, or summaries of antibiotic prescribing.
-Examples must be dated from within the measurement period.
-(Jan., 1 2024 - April 30, 2025)

-Deliverable 3b: Provide a description of how adherence to treatment recommendations is monitored and upload an example of measurement.
+- Examples must be dated from within the measurement period.
+(Jan., 1 2025 April 30, 2026) - Deliverable 3b: Provide a description of how adherence to treatment recommendations is monitored and upload an example of measurement.
+Examples could include choice of antibiotic, dosing, and/or duration of therapy.